scalamolecule/molecule-web/content/home/introduction.md

 Community.name.`type`("twitter" or "facebook_page")
   .Neighborhood.District.region("sw" or "s" or "se")
 ```
-which will find "names of twitter/facebook_page communities in neighborhoods of southern districts"
+which will find "names of twitter/facebook_page communities in neighborhoods of southern districts".